Department of Secondary Education

 Graduate students are eligible for USF Grants (direct financial aid, not loans) that, until now, had been reserved for undergraduates.
 In order to qualify, you must complete a FASFA.
 This award may total up to $2000 per year for full time study.
 Pro-rated amounts are also available for part time students.
 Full time enrollment is 9 or more hours per semester; part time is 5-8 credits.

 There are a number of scholarships and fellowships available for graduate study through the central Financial Aid Office.
 Fellowships are awards made based on outstanding credentials (GRE, GPA, etc.) and are not loans and do not require a work assignment.
-The coordinator of your program can advise you as to your prospects for receiving college and university fellowships and how to apply.
-Applications can be found at the Financial Aid Page Forms.
+For more information about Fellowships and Scholarship available to students in the Department of Secondary Education, select the link above.

 Applicants and currently enrolled doctoral students are automatically considered for research, administrative and teaching assistantships.
 Assistantships, unlike scholarships and fellowships, require a teaching, research or administrative assignment and therefore the doctoral student must have the credentials and prior experiences to perform the tasks.

-In most cases, the doctoral student sits in on the course in the semester prior to their compensated teaching opportunity when it is taught by one of the professors and then is mentored by the professor when the doctoral student teaches the course.
+Many of the doctoral students currently progressing through our programs have received teaching assistantships in which they have taught an elementary, middle or high school education methods or theory courses.
+In most cases, the doctoral student is a “participant observer” in the course he or she will teach when it is taught by one of the professors and then is mentored by the professor when the doctoral student teaches the course.

 USF has tuition waivers for its full-time employees.
 Some of our students work in administrative and advising positions while pursuing their degree.
 You can apply to those by checking the Employment at USF for job openings.